 The "Honor Our First Responders Act" aims to enhance benefits and recognition for first responders and their families in South Carolina.
 The bill mandates that health plans provide coverage for the spouses and dependents of first responders who die due to work-related injuries, ensuring they receive the same terms as other beneficiaries.
 Additionally, it amends existing laws to include emergency medical technicians in provisions related to flag lowering upon death in the line of duty, and it introduces a retirement income deduction for first responders.
 The bill also expands the definition of "qualified surviving spouse" to include those of emergency medical technicians and ensures that children of these first responders qualify for waived tuition at state-supported educational institutions.

-Key amendments include the addition of Section 38-77-300, which outlines health coverage requirements for the families of deceased first responders, and the introduction of Section 12-6-1172, which allows for a retirement income deduction for first responders.
-The bill also modifies existing sections to incorporate emergency medical technicians into various benefits and recognition frameworks, thereby broadening the support available to those who serve in these critical roles.
-The act is set to take effect upon the Governor's approval.
+Key amendments include the addition of Section 38-77-300, which outlines health coverage requirements, and Section 12-6-1172, which establishes a retirement income deduction for first responders.
+The bill also modifies existing sections to incorporate emergency medical technicians into various benefits and recognitions, such as tax exemptions and tuition waivers.
+Overall, the legislation seeks to provide comprehensive support for first responders and their families, acknowledging their service and sacrifices.

 Statutes affected: